BobRandomNumber/ComfyUI-HunyuanVideo_Foley/README.md

 ### 💡 Example Workflow & Tips
 -   **VRAM Requirement:** For the best performance (keeping models cached), a GPU with approximately **10-12GB of VRAM** is recommended.
 -   **Initial Load:** The first time you run a workflow, the `Hunyuan-Foley model loader` will take a moment to load all models from disk into VRAM.
 Subsequent runs in the same session will be faster as long as models are not unloaded.
+-   **XL Model Advantage:** The `hunyuanvideo_foley_xl.pth` model is smaller than the original.
+It may offer quicker loading and inference, making it a great choice for users prioritizing speed or working with more limited VRAM.

 -   **Connecting The Sampler (Recommended Workflow):**
     1. Use a `VHS_LoadVideoPath` node to load your video.
 This will output the frames (`IMAGE`) and video information (`VHS_VIDEOINFO`).